-Special expansive grout was used to insure that the gage is in complete contact with the surrounding rock.
+Special expansive grout was used to insure that the gauge is in complete contact with the surrounding rock.
 The instruments are grouted in special cement from Denmark named Densitop T2.
 This cement is chosen to have as similar properties as the rock as possible.
-The compression strength is 150 Mpa.
-The coefficient of expansion is approximate 8.5 microstrain/C° that is similar to hard rock as granite and as 85 % of common concrete.
+The compression strength is 150 MPa.
+The coefficient of expansion is approximately 8.5 microstrain/°C and that is similar to hard rock as granite and as 85% of common concrete.